ncats/translator-workflows/WorkFlow9/README.md

 The primary contact for this is Marcin Joachimiak (MJoachimiak@lbl.gov), with great help from Colin Curtis (ckcurtis@renci.org).

 * Note - An additional notebook has been added to the repo, titled "Tissue_Coocurrence_by_Bicluster.ipynb".
 This is an effort to take a tissue ID and then proceed through bicluster enrichment for it. -- Colin C., Feb 5, 2019

-* Note  Tissue_Coocurrence_by_Bicluster.ipynb is not available.
-Tom C., Feb 25, 2019